 William R. Pitts, J.D., Tulane Law School

 Bill Pitts has been a trial lawyer, mediator and arbitrator in New Orleans for many years and is a Fellow of the American College of Trial Lawyers.
 He has been an adjunct and visiting Professor of Law at the Tulane Law School and Ohio State University College of Law for 30 years.
 Professor Pitts was designated by Tulane Law School as its Distinguished ADR Scholar in 2010.
-He has been engaged in a private dispute resolution practice for the past 19 years and has mediated and arbitrated more than 2500 cases.
-He is listed in the Best Lawyers in America in the field of Alternative Dispute Resolution.
+He has been engaged in a private dispute resolution practice for the past two decades and has mediated and arbitrated more than 2500 cases.
+He is listed in the Best Lawyers in America in ADR.

 Karl-Michael Schmidt, Lecturer, Humboldt University

 Karl-Michael Schmidt is one of the co-founders of the Berlin program and has been the Humboldt Program Director since 1999.
-He is a lecturer at the Humboldt Law Faculty teaching various ADR courses.
-Professor Schmidt is the director of a Humboldt institute focusing primarily on ADR in private law, mediation and international arbitration.
+He is a lecturer at Humboldt Law School and teaches various ADR courses there.
+Professor Schmidt is director of the Institut für Anwaltsrecht at Humbold, an institute which focuses primarily on ADR in private law, mediation, and international arbitration.

-Additional faculty members from the U.S., Australia, Germany and other European countries will assist in teaching the course and present the afternoon lectures on arbitration and various ADR topics.
+Additional faculty members from the U.S., Australia, Germany and other European countries will assist in teaching the course and present the afternoon lectures on arbitration and various ADR-related topics.